pytorch/serve/docs/server.md

 Torchserve

+mandatory arguments:
+  --model-store MODEL_STORE
+                        Model store location where models can be loaded

 optional arguments:
   -h, --help            show this help message and exit --start               Start the model-server
   --stop                Stop the model-server --ts-config TS_CONFIG
-                        Configuration file for TorchServe --model-store MODEL_STORE
+                        Configuration file for TorchServe

-                        Model store location where models can be loaded --models MODEL_PATH1 MODEL_NAME=MODEL_PATH2...
+  --models MODEL_PATH1 MODEL_NAME=MODEL_PATH2...
 [MODEL_PATH1 MODEL_NAME=MODEL_PATH2... ...]
                         Models to be loaded using [model_name=]model_location
                         format.
 Location can be a HTTP URL, a model archive